It’s easy to take fish for granted. You forget how impressive it is that they manage to live in a vastly different environment to us.

 Fish don’t need quite as much oxygen as us since they’re cold blooded.
 Warm blooded animals need extra energy to keep the body heated.
 Fish don’t need this energy, so they can survive with less food and oxygen.

 There’s a finite amount of oxygen in a body of water.
-The larger the body of water, the larger surface area and as a result the more oxygen.
+The larger the body of water, the larger the surface area, and as a result the more oxygen.

 In an aquarium this can be a big problem.
 There’s only a small amount of water, meaning it can quickly run out of oxygen.
 This is just one reason why tank size is so important.